fubuloubu/book/blockchain-future.md

 "I love Musketon so far!"
 Jeric exclaimed halfheartedly, "Not as cool as New Hongkong, but I like the small city vibe here."

-"Yeah, I love this city the most of any on Mars." she lied, having not been to any other city, "There's just more variety here."
+"Yeah, I love this city the most of any on Mars." she lied, having not been anywhere else, "There's just more variety here."